All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Clinical data suggests retatrutide produces significantly more weight loss than Ozempic.
 Compare efficacy, mechanisms, side effects, and what the data actually shows.

 Clinical data suggests retatrutide produces significantly more weight loss than Ozempic (semaglutide), with trial participants losing an average of 28.7% of body weight compared to approximately 15% with semaglutide at its highest approved dose.
-That is nearly double the weight loss, which is a striking difference by any clinical standard.
-However, "better" depends on more than just a single number, and the full comparison requires looking at mechanisms, side effects, availability, and long-term data.
+That's nearly double the weight loss, which is a striking difference by any clinical standard.
+But "better" depends on more than just a single number, and the full comparison requires looking at mechanisms, side effects, availability, and long-term data.

-It is also important to note a key limitation: retatrutide and semaglutide have never been tested head-to-head in a clinical trial.
-The numbers we are comparing come from separate studies with different patient populations, protocols, and timeframes.
-That said, the gap is large enough that most researchers and clinicians expect the difference to hold up even in a direct comparison.
+A key limitation: retatrutide and semaglutide have never been tested head-to-head in a clinical trial.
+The numbers we're comparing come from separate studies with different patient populations, protocols, and timeframes.
+But the gap is large enough that most researchers and clinicians expect the difference to hold up even in a direct comparison.

 The Weight Loss Numbers